pascomnet/documentation/site/content/server/update/_index.en.md

 {{< description >}}

-Wenn Sie bereits eine pascom 18 oder höher im Einsatz haben, sind für ein Update folgende Schritte notwendig.
+If you have already deployed a pascom 18 or newer phone system, the following steps are necessary when updating your phone system.

-## pascom ISO downloaden
+## Download pascom ISO

-Laden Sie sich die pascom Server [ISO-Datei](https://www.pascom.net/de/downloads/) der aktuellsten Version von der Download-Seite unserer Homepage herunter.
+ Download the latest version of the pascom phone system server [ISO file](https://www.pascom.net/en/downloads/) from the downloads page on our website.

-## pascom Update durchführen
+## Perform pascom Update

-Melden Sie sich am **pascom Server Management** an.
+Log into the **pascom Server Management** UI.

-Klicken Sie unter dem Menüpunkt {{< ui-button "System" >}} auf den Button {{< ui-button "Update hochladen" >}} und laden Sie dort die zuvor heruntergeladene pascom ISO-Datei hoch.
+Under the menu option {{< ui-button "System" >}} click the {{< ui-button "Upload Update" >}} button and upload the ISO file downloaded in the previous step.

-Sobald der Upload erfolgreich durchgeführt wurde, wird Ihnen der Host mit der neuen Server Version unter {{< ui-button "System" >}} > {{< ui-button "Firmwares" >}} aufgelistet.
+As soon as the upload has successfully finished, the host with the new server version will be listed under {{< ui-button "System" >}} > {{< ui-button "Firmware" >}}.

-## pascom neustarten
+## Restart pascom

 {{% notice warning %}}
-Während dem Neustart und Installationsvorgang der Telefonanlage, ist die Telefonie nicht möglich und alle laufenden Gespräche werden beendet.
-Führen Sie den Neustart daher nie im laufenden Betrieb aus.
+During the phone system restart and installation process, telephony services will not be available and all active calls will be disconnected.
+Therefore, never perform a system restart while the system is in use.
 {{% /notice %}}

-Die Installation des Updates wird erst bei einem Neustart der Telefonanlage durchgeführt.
+The installation of updates is done only when the phone system has been restarted.

-Klicken Sie dazu auf {{< ui-button "System" >}} > {{< ui-button "Neustart" >}}
+To perform a restart, click {{< ui-button "System" >}} > {{< ui-button "Restart" >}}